HeiningaVE/HeiningaVE.github.io/CV.md

 ---

 # Current positions

 * Interdisciplinary postdoctoral researcher with a focus on Deficits, Distress, and Disorders, University of Groningen

-* Postdoc, Quantitative Psychology and Individual Differences, University of Leuven
+* Postdoctoral researcher, Quantitative Psychology and Individual Differences, University of Leuven

 # Publications